-The depth to permafrost layer in the Arctic is growing each summer.
+The depth to permafrost layer in the Arctic is growing each summer as permafrost near the soil surface melts.
 [CC]

 The groundwater aquifers in California are becoming harder to access.
 [Trick question, both answers are somewhat correct; mostly a problem of overuse/over pumping, but this is climate-linked].

 Agricultural soils are in a state of degradation.
 [Not CC effect, but degraded soils do contribute to CC on the “cause” side of the equation].

 Pollinator emergence is no longer coinciding with flower bloom (main food source for pollinating insects).
 [CC]

 Insect pests are surviving through the winters that aren’t cold enough to kill them off, and emerging in larger numbers each summer.
 [CC]

 Mini Lesson: Discuss impacts already being felt on the farm, and those that are most relevant to this region.
 How can farmers mitigate and adapt to these effects?
 Bring in panel of local farmers if possible, or multiple perspectives from your farm.

 Define adaptation vs. mitigation (responding to the problem vs. proactively taking steps to prevent it in the first place).

 Activity 1: Build mini greenhouses out of recycled plastic containers or any available “found” materials on the farm.
 Set up seedling containers with potting soil, add seed to containers.
 Keep temperature thermometer on hand to measure soil temp in the greenhouse later in the day and throughout the week.
 Discuss why greenhouses might be good for starting seedlings, but bad for plants out in the field.
 What would happen if you covered all the plants in a row with a greenhouse?
 Would some plants like that better than others?
 Which ones?